Gen Bajwa advised me to dissolve the assemblies: Imran Khan - ExBulletin

 Gen Bajwa advised me to dissolve the assemblies: Imran Khan

-Islamabad [Pakistan]April 24: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan said he had dissolved the provincial assemblies of Punjab and Khyber Pakhtunkhwa (KP) after the former army chief, the General Qamar Javed Bajwa, advised him to do so, reported The News.com. .
+Islamabad [Pakistan]Apr 24 (ANI): Pakistan Tehreek-e-Insaf (PTI) President Imran Khan said he had dissolved the provincial assemblies of Punjab and Khyber Pakhtunkhwa (KP) after the former leader of the army General Qamar Javed Bajwa advised him to do so, The News.com reported.

 In a meeting with General Bajwa where President Arif Alvi was also present, the former army chief suggested that if the PTI leader demands elections, he should first dissolve his governments in the two provinces , Khan said in a recent interview with a private news channel on Sunday, The News.com reported.